OfficeDev/office-js-docs-pr.zh-cn/docs/develop/create-sso-office-add-ins-aspnet.md

         // TODO11: Handle the case where AAD asks for an additional form of authentication.

+        // TODO12: Handle the case where consent has not been granted, or has been revoked.

-        // TODO12: Handle missing consent and scope (permission) related issues.
+        // TODO13: Handle the case where an invalid scope (permission) was used in the on-behalf-of flow.

+        // TODO14: Handle the case where the token that the add-in's client-side sends to it's
+        //         server-side is not valid because it is missing `access_as_user` scope (permission).

-        // TODO13: Handle the case where the token sent to Microsoft Graph in the request for
+        // TODO15: Handle the case where the token sent to Microsoft Graph in the request for
         //         data is expired or invalid.

-        // TODO14: Log all other server errors.
+        // TODO16: Log all other server errors.
     }
     ```